costikid/poemly/README.md

 4. Guide on how to test this using the thunderbolt vs code extension.
 Always remember the bearer token or your API calls won't work!
 5. CRUD backend API to change a user's password, delete the user or change their email
 6. Connection to mongodb using mongoose to store users emails and passwords, poems titles and content
-7. Dummy SMTP server to send the user a welcome email (using Mailslurp and Nodemailer)
+7. Dummy SMTP server to send the user a welcome email (using Mailslurp and Nodemailer).
+Note that it's not included in the backend code.
+You can read below if you wish to implement this feature.
 8. Check the end of the readme file for links to the tech stack used

 - FRONTEND